 This picturesque Perth to Esperance road trip covers multiple West Australian holiday destinations with everything from the coastal bush, turquoise beaches (such as beautiful Lucky Bay), historic towns and Karri forests.
 However, to experience all south-west Western Australia has to offer, you’ll need more than a week or two.

 Fortunately for those with limited time, we have put together a Perth to Esperance road trip itinerary and travel guide including some of our favourite highlights.

-See abundant wildlife and marine life, explore some of the world’s best beaches and sample wines, craft beers and local food.
-Whether you’re looking for a laid-back getaway or something more adventurous, WA’s south west has something for everyone.
+On this WA road trip, you'll see abundant native Australian wildlife and marine life, explore some of the world’s best beaches and sample wines, craft beers and local food.
+Whether you’re looking for a laid-back getaway or something more adventurous, the south-west of Western Australia has something for everyone.

-Pack your bags and let’s escape on your Perth to Esperance drive.
+Pack your most important road trip gear, write down your road trip bucket list, create the ultimate road trip playlist and let’s escape on your Perth to Esperance drive.

 Share this image on your site (copy the embed code below)

 The first stop on your Perth to Esperance road trip itinerary is beautiful Eagle Bay.

 Eagle Bay is a coastal town only minutes’ drive from Dunsborough and Yallingup and an easy three-hour road trip from Perth city, Western Australia.
 However, be prepared to add more time to your schedule to cater for stops along the way as you head from Perth to Esperance.